 - Over-the-counter or prescription pain medications

 To find what works best for you, try various combinations of pain management techniques.
-But be patient, as it may take you several months before you find the right combination of treatments.
+But be patient, as it may take quite some time before you find the right combination of treatments.

-When treating your chronic pain, it is important to remember the powerful role your mind can play in reducing your perception of your chronic pain.
+When treating your chronic back pain, it is important to remember the powerful role your mind can play in reducing your perception of chronic pain.

-In particular, imagery control techniques can bring you meaningful relief in a matter of minutes.
+In particular, with regular practice, imagery control techniques can bring you meaningful relief in a matter of minutes.
 Interested?
-You can start by trying the age regression and/or progression technique.
+You can start by trying "the altered focus technique."
 Here is how to do it:

-A great benefit of imagery control techniques is that you can practice them wherever, and however often, you want.
-This grants you a level of control that isn't available from many other kinds of chronic pain treatments.
+A great benefit of imagery control techniques is that you can practice them wherever, and however, often you want.
+This grants you a level of control that isn't available from many other kinds of chronic back pain treatments.

-If the above 2 strategies don't help reduce your chronic pain, don't despair.
+If the above three strategies don't help reduce your chronic pain, don't despair.
 Instead, ask your doctor for a referral to a pain specialist to discuss other possible options for chronic back pain relief.
 There are a great many approaches to pain management.